Daidaimmp/Daidaimmp.github.io/_pages/about.md

 I have a deep interest in nonlinear science.
 My current research interests include:

-1. The fundamental nature of chaotic attractors
+1. The fundamental nature of hidden attractors.
-2. The intersection between dynamical systems and fractal geometry, especially inspired by the work of Michael Hochman
+2. The intersection between dynamical systems and fractal geometry, with a particular appreciation for the work of Professor Michael Hochman.
-3. The statistical patterns in natural language texts and biological sequences
+3. The statistical patterns in natural language texts and biological sequences.

-I am passionate about exploring the underlying structures that govern complexity across physical and informational systems.

 <!--
 A data-driven personal website